 During development and production phases, the potential for local socioeconomic impacts could increase.
 More long-term roads and drill pads could be constructed, along with associated support facilities.
 Typically, most of this work is supplied by local contractors.
-Local businesses may realize increased revenue from the purchase of supplies, meals, rooms, etc. Local trucking and delivery companies may also benefit economically by transporting supplies, building materials and oil products.
+Local businesses may realize increased revenue from the purchase of supplies, meals, rooms, etc. Local trucking and delivery companies may also experience impacts to revenue due to transporting supplies, building materials, and oil products.
+These additional economic activities could potentially lead to increases in the cost of living within the regional economy, which would be felt by local residents and businesses not directly tied to the oil and gas industry.
 Oil production from federal lands is subject to a 12.5 percent royalty payment to the federal government.
 Half of that amount is provided to the state government, which then provides a portion to the counties.